 The first scenario analysis evaluated the cost-effectiveness of CGRP inhibitors compared to onabotulinum toxin A for patients with chronic migraine for whom a previous preventive treatment had failed.
-Here the administration of onabotulinum toxin A is based on a quarterly cost of administration prorated to the monthly cycles in the model (CPT Code 64615; 2017 national non-facility price = \$149.30).189 A separate model was created to evaluate the cost-effectiveness of the CGRP inhibitors versus a mix of current preventive treatments for all patients with chronic or episodic migraine who are eligible for preventive therapy.
+In the comparative effectiveness section of the report, we have rated the evidence comparing erenumab and fremanezumab to onabotulinum toxin A as insufficient ("I").
+Therefore, we have excluded onabotulinum toxin A as a comparator in the base-case analysis of chronic migraine patients for whom previous preventive therapy had failed and included it as a scenario analysis.
+In this scenario analysis, the administration of onabotulinum toxin A is based on a quarterly cost of administration prorated to the monthly cycles in the model (CPT Code 64615; 2017 national non-facility price = \$149.30).193 A separate model was created to evaluate the cost-effectiveness of the CGRP inhibitors versus a mix of current preventive treatments for all patients with chronic or episodic migraine who are eligible for preventive therapy.